SALE 199.00US (249.00CAD)

 Shipping times are after your order has been processed.

-*$US prices for US residents only.
-All other country clients are charged in Canadian Dollars.
+*$US prices for US and International residents.
+Canadian residents are charged in Canadian Dollars with GST/HST Taxes.

 *There are some remote territories of countries that have an additional shipping fee (client notified if an issue)

 UPS (United Parcel Service) is a package courier: ups.com

 Taxes, Duties, Restrictions, etc...
 For Canadian residents please add 5% GST or the rate of provincial HST.
 For United States residents there is no duty, restrictions, brokerage fees, or taxes on your sword orders when shipped through UPS.